-The Office of Revenue Commission was established by the Hopi Tribal Council’s enactment of Ordinance 31 on May 27, 1977 with the purpose of creating a body to enforce Ordinance 17A (Revised) and Ordinance 17 (Amended), which collectively regulate all business activity on the Hopi reservation.
+The Office of Revenue Commission was established by the Hopi Tribal Council’s enactment of Ordinance 31 on May 27, 1977 with the purpose of creating a body to enforce Ordinance 17A (Revised) , which collectively regulate all business activity on the Hopi reservation.

 Business Licenses / Construction Project Business Licenses

-Ordinance 17A (Revised) and Ordinance 17 (Amended) require all businesses wishing to conduct business on the Hopi reservation to apply for and obtain a business license with the Hopi Tribe.
+Ordinance 17A (Revised) requires all businesses to apply for and obtain a business license with the Hopi Tribe.
 The application process consists of: